 For children under 47 inches, the Doremi (think: "Sound of Music") water playground on Deck 16 features sprays, fountains, water pistols and a "drenching bucket" that is likely to elicit surprised screams from wet, unsuspecting victims.

-Not to be outdone, MSC Seaside entices North American cruise travelers with a state-of-the-art water park ideal for its Caribbean itineraries.
+Not to be outdone, MSC Seaside entices cruise travellers with a state-of-the-art water park ideal for its Caribbean itineraries.
 The aquatic area includes five waterslides: two high-speed racing slides with clear loops that extend over one side of the ship; Aquatube, an innertube slide; a flume slide for families; and an interactive Slideboarding tube, which combines video games, lights and music with a 367-foot waterslide.

 Other water park offerings include an AquaPlay and AquaSpray park for young cruisers.
 Nearby, passengers tempting fate to stay dry can climb the Adventure Trail, a ropes course that includes spray cannons.